 Firewalls are an important tool that can be configured to protect your servers and infrastructure.
 In the Linux ecosystem,

-iptables is a widely used firewall tool that interfaces with the kernel's
+iptables is a widely used firewall tool that works with the kernel’s

 netfilter packet filtering framework.
-For users and administrators who don't understand the architecture of these systems, creating reliable firewall policies can be daunting, not only due to challenging syntax, but also because of number of interrelated parts present in the framework.
+Creating reliable firewall policies can be daunting, due to complex syntax and the number of interrelated parts involved.

 In this guide, we will dive into the